tonyest/Prospress/readme.txt

 After its 30 second install, your WordPress site will have its very own auction marketplace.
 Your registered users will be able to post auctions, place bids, provide feedback and make payments.
 Everything needed for a fully functioning marketplace.

 Well, hopefully.
 Prospress is so new, it's still in beta.
 So please only use Prospress on test sites for now.
-There will be unforeseen bugs.
-Those bugs will be fixed, but it's better they occur in a sandbox.
+There will be bugs.
+They will be fixed, but it's better they occur in a sandbox.

 = Why is Prospress here when it's beta? =